Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 - Some applications include `<course>` and `<speed>` in the `<trkpt>` elements (not `<extensions>`) which is helpful, but it is not GPX 1.1 compliant.
 - Some applications make use of `<extensions>` but often refer to non-existent or undeclared schemas / namespaces - e.g. `<gpxdata:speed>`
 - Few (if any) applications use Garmin's TrackPointExtension V2 schema to include `<course>` and `<speed>` in GPX 1.1 files.
-- To add further confusion, some apps generate multiple variations of GPX files such as Waterspeed which currently offers 4 different options!
+- To add further confusion, some apps generate multiple variations of GPX files such as [Waterspeed](https://waterspeedapp.com/) which currently offers 4 different GPX exports!

 I wrote about the [GPX format](../README.md) and provided further details about [speed in GPX files](../speed.md) earlier in 2023, whilst investigating GPX compatibility issues affecting the speedsurfing community.